mk270/whitakers-words/operational.md

 OT            | Old Testament           | is a reference in the Bible.

-Other source indicators are occasionally used and are indicated in the general discription of SOURCE below.
+Other source indicators are occasionally used and are indicated in the general description of SOURCE below.

 Sign          | Description             | Meaning
 --------------|-------------------------|--------